Lora Johnson

-Lora Johnson is an American author best known for the novel Ice.
+Lora Johnson was an American author best known for the novel Ice.

-Her works include numerous original novels and Star Trek reference books including Mr. Scott's Guide to the Enterprise, the Star Trek: The Next Generation Technical Journal and Worlds of the Federation.
+Her works included numerous original novels and Star Trek reference books, including Mr. Scott's Guide to the Enterprise, the Star Trek: The Next Generation Technical Journal and Worlds of the Federation.
 She also authored the Star Wars Technical Journal and contributed to the canon of the Star Wars universe.
-She is an historian of US spaceflights and was a design consultant on HBO's From the Earth to the Moon mini-series.
+She was a historian of United States spaceflights and was a design consultant on HBO's From the Earth to the Moon mini-series.
 More recently, she created the Virtual Alamo interactive online exhibit for the University of Texas at Arlington.

+Personal life

 Gender transition

 After suffering prolonged and debilitating stress-induced health problems that nearly ended her life, Johnson dropped out of the public eye in 2008 and underwent correction of a congenital intersex condition, transitioning from male to female.

 Awards

 Her novel Chayatocha received the Best of 2003 in literature award from Christian Fiction Review magazine.
 Two of her novels, Ice and The Last Guardian, were Christy Award finalists.